espressif/idf-im-cli/tests/README.md

 The EMI application should have a test structure that would allow validation or customer use cases on the final artifacts.
 At an initial stage the tests will be executed manually and using an structure that will allow evolution to be triggered by github actions using local or remote windows and linux runners.

-All tests are developed in Node.js using Chain and Mocha as test libraries in combination with Node-PTY for teminal emulation.
+All tests are developed in Node.js using Chain and Mocha as test libraries in combination with Node-PTY for terminal emulation.
 It is required to install node on the test runner machine.

 ## Environment Setup